restsharp/RestSharp/docs/v107/README.md

 ## RestSharp v107

-The next version of RestSharp is v107.
+The latest version of RestSharp is v107.
 It's a major upgrade, which contains quite a few breaking changes.

 The most important change is that RestSharp stop using the legacy `HttpWebRequest` class, and uses well-known 'HttpClient' instead.
 This move solves lots of issues, like hanging connections due to improper `HttpClient` instance cache, updated protocols support, and many other problems.